 How to keep your business safe:

-• Make sure your subscription solution is addressing these loopholes and is compatible with your fraud prevention solution.
+- Make sure your subscription solution is addressing these loopholes and is compatible with your fraud prevention solution.

 Friendly Fraud

-Friendly fraud is probably the unfriendliest experience for merchants because it happens when chargebacks are initiated by the cardholder who received the goods, but argues that they didn’t or that the order was fraudulent.
+Friendly fraud is probably the unfriendliest experience for merchants because it happens when chargebacks are initiated by the cardholder who received the goods, but argue that they didn’t or that the order was fraudulent.
 When it comes to subscriptions, the two most common reasons for friendly fraud chargebacks are when customers don’t realize they’ve opted-in to a subscription or they don’t recognize the purchase on their bank or credit card statement.

 When customers don’t realize they’ve opted-in, it’s usually because the default option to purchase is a subscription and it’s unclear that they are opting into a subscription.
 Similarly, when a charge isn’t recognized on a customer’s bank or card statement, it’s because the merchant descriptor and the website name do not match.